 In the map below, you’ll find the location of all the exhibitions and official festival events, but also a few other useful addresses such as where to find free Wifi or a supermarket.
-This map will be updated in the coming days and weeks with details of some open-to-the-general-public parties and other events.
+This map will be updated in the coming days with details of some open-to-the-general-public parties and other events.

 If you are an agency, a photographer or a third-party company and are holding an event you would like me to flag up on the map, let me know at olivierclaurent[at]gmail[dot]com.

-The city also runs a bus shuttle.
-It costs around €5 and will get you to the centre of town in around 20 minutes.
-Don’t miss it though, it won’t wait for you to finish your cigarette.
+The city also runs a bus shuttle that departs around 30 minutes after your plane has landed (Perpignan Airport is very small, so it won’t take more than 15 minutes to clear customs).
+The shuttle costs around €5 and will get you to the centre of town in 20 minutes.
+Don’t miss it though, the bus driver won’t wait for you to finish your cigarette.